Vbgf/PizzaTheHutt/README.md

 Copy constructors for the data objects

 ## Konown bugs:
-1, gson wrapper class JsonParser does not work when used with a template in a higher level class like UserManager.
+1, GSON wrapper class JsonParser does not work when used with a template in a higher level class like UserManager.
 Switched to Jackson.